sil-ai/aqua-api/README.md

     ```
     $ make build-local
-    $ make up
+    $ make project-up
     ```

+4. `make project-up` will initialize the project and populate the db with the data inserted through conftest.py.

-4. Use Postman or cURL to interact with (i.e., call) the various endpoints to see how they work.
+5. Use Postman or cURL to interact with (i.e., call) the various endpoints to see how they work.
 And/or pull up the docs at `localhost:8000/docs`.

 ## Environment file